 Displaying PWM in LJLogM

 Once the PWM output is enabled (above), you can read FIO0 using any row in LJLogM.
-Change the interval to 1ms and the number of displayed results to 500.
-The graphed result should show a PWM graph with 25% duty cycle.
-To see the outputted waveform better, use LJStreamM.
+Change the interval to a low value such as 0 or 1, and the graph history to 500.
+The graph should display a PWM with 25% duty cycle.

 Displaying PWM in LJStreamM